ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFAnnotation.rst

 		annotation.setPopup([0, 0, 100, 100])

+.. _quadpoints-attribute:

 QuadPoints
 ----------

-Text markup and redaction annotations consist of a set of quadadrilaterals, or QuadPoints.
+Text markup and redaction annotations consist of a set of quadadrilaterals, or :term:`QuadPoints <QuadPoint>`.
 These are used in e.g. Highlight annotations to mark up several disjoint spans of text.

+In Javascript QuadPoints are represented by the `Quad` class.

 .. method:: PDFAnnotation.prototype.hasQuadPoints()

-	Check whether the annotation type supports QuadPoints.
+	Returns whether the annotation is capable of supporting quadpoints.

 	:returns: boolean